Setting point of interest delivery

 Changing delivery location

-You can change your delivery option at any time, but the change won’t apply to trips that have already been requested or booked trips.
-If you change the delivery location once a guest has booked their trip, they have the right to cancel the trip.
+You can change your delivery options at any time, but the change won’t apply to pending or booked trips.
+You can ask a booked guest if they’re willing to change their delivery location, but they’re not required to do so.
+If you can no longer deliver to their booked location, your guest has the right to cancel the trip.

-- 50% of the delivery fee for the new drop off location, and
+- 50% of the delivery fee for the original location AND

-- 50% of the delivery fee for the pick up location
+- 50% of the delivery fee for the new location

-Let’s say a guest books a trip with delivery to an airport for $50.
-They decide they want to pick up the car at the airport, but want a separate drop off location for the end of their trip.
-They choose a hotel that you have offered for $60.
-Originally, the delivery fee was $50, but the new delivery location is more expensive, so the fee is 50% of the original delivery location -- $25 -- and 50% of the new one -- $30.
+Let’s say a guest books a trip and chooses airport delivery for $50.
+Later they decide they want to pick up the car at the airport but drop it off at a hotel where you offer delivery for $60.
+The price at the new drop off location is different from that of the original location.
+As a result, the delivery fee you receive will be different.
+The fee is 50% of the original delivery location ($25) and 50% of the new one ($30).
 The new delivery fee is $55.
-Since they’ve already paid the original $50 for delivery, they’ll only need to pay an additional $5.
+Since the guest has already paid the original delivery fee of $50, we’ll charge them just $5 more.

 Receiving delivery payment

 You’ll receive a percentage of the delivery fee depending on which protection plan* you’ve chosen.
-Arranging and accepting payment for delivery outside of the Turo platform is a violation of our Terms of Service.
-Doing so may result in a suspension of your account and may reduce or invalidate insurance coverage.
+You may not arrange for or accept payment for delivery outside of the Turo platform.
+It’s a violation of our Gray market transaction policy and our Terms of Service.

 If you’ve chosen a Turo protection plan, you’re covered by our liability protection when delivering a car for guest check-in.
 You’re not covered after you pick up the car at the end of the trip.
-Get more information by reading these simple descriptions of insurance coverage in the US, Canada, Germany, and the UK.
+Hosts in British Columbia are not covered during the delivery period.
+Read a summary of insurance coverage for hosts and guests in the US, Canada, and the UK.